kk2714/Masters_Project/README.md

   form using superoperators.
 - computing new proposed quantum transition rates.

 The documentation of mathematical formulation can be found in the Mathematics folder in the pdf file.
+Please refer to it for further explanation.